Benjamin Kimpioka

-Benjamin Mbunga Kimpioka (born 21 February 2000) is a Swedish professional footballer who plays as a forward for club St Johnstone.
+Benjamin Mbunga Kimpioka (born 21 February 2000) is a Swedish professional footballer who plays as a forward for Super League Greece club Asteras Tripolis.
 He is able to play as a winger or striker.

-Club career
+Career

 Sunderland

-Mbunga Kimpioka signed for Sunderland from Swedish side IK Sirius as an academy player on 1 July 2016.
+Kimpioka signed for Sunderland from Swedish side IK Sirius as an academy player on 1 July 2016.
 He made his first team debut for Sunderland as a substitute in an EFL Trophy tie against Stoke City U21s on 4 September 2018.
 He made his league debut on 2 October 2018 in an EFL League One match against Peterborough United, coming on in the 92nd minute for Jerome Sinclair.
 He scored just 123 seconds into his third appearance; an EFL Trophy victory over Carlisle United on 10 October 2018.
 Kimpioka scored his first league goal on 23 November 2019, a 90th-minute equaliser, in a 1–1 home draw against Coventry.
 After a brief period away from the club, Kimpioka agreed a new 1-year deal with an option of a further year.

 Torquay United

-On 27 March 2021, Mbunga-Kimpioka joined National League side Torquay United on loan for the remainder of the 2020–21 season.
+On 27 March 2021, Kimpioka joined National League side Torquay United on loan for the remainder of the 2020–21 season.

 AIK

-On 31 March 2022, Mbunga Kimpioka joined Allsvenskan side AIK for an undisclosed fee.
+On 31 March 2022, Kimpioka joined Allsvenskan side AIK for an undisclosed fee.

 Luzern

-On 23 January 2023, Mbunga Kimpioka moved to Luzern in Switzerland on loan with an option to buy.
+On 23 January 2023, Kimpioka moved to Luzern in Switzerland on loan with an option to buy.

 St Johnstone

-On 2 January 2024, Mbunga Kimpioka joined Scottish side St Johnstone for an undisclosed fee.
+On 2 January 2024, Kimpioka joined Scottish side St Johnstone for an undisclosed fee.
 He scored his first goal for the club in a 1–0 victory away to Ross County in the Scottish Premiership on 3 February 2024.

 Personal life

-Born in Sweden, Mbunga Kimpioka is of Congolese and Angolan descent.
+Born in Sweden, Kimpioka is of Congolese and Angolan descent.